ibm-cloud-architecture/refarch-kc-container-ms/tools/README.md

 We are generating data for two use cases now:

-1. Poweroff: When the reefer containers lose power at some instance, the temperature within the container starts rising.
+### 1. Poweroff: When the reefer containers lose power at some instance, the temperature within the container starts rising.
 To generate data for this scenario, use the following command;

-a) Enter into the docker container by executing the script - startPythonEnv.sh
+ Enter into the docker container by executing the script - startPythonEnv.sh

  ./startPythonEnv

 root@03721594782f:/refarch-kc-container-ms/tools# python reefer_simulator.py
 Need to have at least 3 arguments:
 	the simulation type one of (poweroff, co2sensor)